 A review by the California Telemedicine and eHealth Center of multiple studies found high patient satisfaction with telepsychiatry.
 In addition to patient satisfaction, research on telepsychiatry noted an increase in access to care and specialty consultations.
 Good clinical outcomes also are indicated using telepsychiatry, but more research is needed.
-While telemedicine has been expensive for providers to set up at the start, it often results in cost savings for patients and their employers, specifically by decreasing travel time and time off work and increasing worker productivity.
+While telemedicine has been expensive for providers to set up at the start, it often results in cost savings for patients and their employers, specifically in terms of decreased travel time and time off work, as well as increased worker productivity.17

 A 2004 study showed that telepsychiatry can be an effective means of treating adults with depression, particularly in small medical practices.
-The study found that when telepsychiatry is used in a collaborative care approach in rural settings, patients were more likely to take their medications.
-This reduced the severity of depression and increased their "mental health status, health-related quality of life, and satisfaction."
+The study found that when telepsychiatry is used in a collaborative care approach in rural settings, patients were more likely to take their medications, reducing the severity of depression and increasing their "mental health status, health-related quality of life, and satisfaction."
+18